Equivariant generalized cohomology via stacks: Betti and étale (co)homology

 \section{Betti and étale (co)homology}

-Let $\D$ be the one of the following sheaf theories: \begin{defnlist} \item\emph{Betti:} Suppose $k=\bC$.
-For every locally of finite type $k$-scheme $S$, let $\D(S) := \mrm{D}(S(\bC), \Lambda)$ denote the derived \inftyCat of sheaves of $\Lambda$-modules on the topological space $S(\bC)$, for some commutative ring $\Lambda$.
+In this section we specialize the results of the previous section to the following weaves: \begin{defnlist} \item\emph{Betti:} Suppose $k=\bC$.
+For every locally of finite type $k$-scheme $X$, let $\D(X) := \mrm{D}(X(\bC), \Lambda)$ denote the derived \inftyCat of sheaves of $\Lambda$-modules on the topological space $X(\bC)$, for some commutative ring $\Lambda$.
+This satisfies topological invariance by definition.

-\item\emph{Étale (torsion coefficients):} For every locally of finite type $k$-scheme $S$, let $\D(S) := \mrm{D}_\et(S, \Lambda)$ denote the derived \inftyCat of sheaves of $\Lambda$-modules on the small étale site of $S$, where $\Lambda$ is a commutative ring of positive characteristic $n$, with $n$ invertible in $k$.
+\item\emph{Étale (torsion coefficients):} For every locally of finite type $k$-scheme $X$, let $\D(X) := \mrm{D}_\et(X, \Lambda)$ denote the derived \inftyCat of sheaves of $\Lambda$-modules on the small étale site of $X$, where $\Lambda$ is a commutative ring of positive characteristic $n$, with $n$ invertible in $k$.
+Topological invariance holds by \cite[Exp.~VIII, Thm.~1.1]{SGA4}.

-\item\emph{Étale (adic coefficients):} For every locally of finite type $k$-scheme $S$, let $\D(S)$ denote the limit of \inftyCats
+\item\emph{Étale (adic coefficients):} For every locally of finite type $k$-scheme $S$, let $\D(X)$ denote the limit of \inftyCats

-where $\Lambda$ is a discrete valuation ring whose residue characteristic is invertible in $k$. \end{defnlist} These all satisfy étale descent, so one may take $\tau=\et$ in this section, and the lisse extension $\D^\lisse$ is the unique étale sheaf on ${}^\tau\Stk$ which restricts to $\D$ on $\Sch$.
-In particular, it coincides with the extension to stacks considered in \cite{LiuZheng}.
+where $\Lambda$ is a discrete valuation ring whose residue characteristic is invertible in $k$.
+Topological invariance follows from the case of torsion coefficients. \end{defnlist} In each case the unit $\un_X \in \D(X)$ is just the constant sheaf with coefficients in $\Lambda$.
+These all satisfy étale descent, so the lisse extension $\D^\lisse$ is the unique étale sheaf on $\Stk$ which restricts to $\D$ on $\Sch$ (in particular, it coincides with the extension to stacks considered in \cite{LiuZheng}).
+More generally the following discussion goes through for topological weaves which are oriented and satisfy topological invariance and continuity, and for which the unit $\un_X \in \D(X)$ lies in the heart of the cohomological t-structure for every $X \in \Sch$.